EcoExtreML/zampy/docs/index.md

 ### Interact with `zampy` in notebooks

+It is possible to use `zampy` directly in Python via its Python API.
+This is not recommended, as it is more difficult to reproduce the workflow if there is no recipe.
+As it is an internal API, python code can break without warning on new versions of Zampy.
-Although it is not recommended, you could intereact with `zampy` via Python APIs.
-You can find the example notebooks for each supported dataset [here](https://github.com/EcoExtreML/zampy/tree/main/demo).
+An example notebooks for each supported dataset is available [here](https://github.com/EcoExtreML/zampy/tree/main/demo).

 ## Acknowledgements